 Yoga also has a significant effect on anxiety, depression, chronic pain and stress — all common contributors to sleep problems.

 Migraines are severe recurring headaches that affect an estimated 1 out of 7 Americans each year.
 Traditionally, migraines are treated with medications to relieve and manage symptoms.

 However, increasing evidence shows that Yoga could be a useful adjunct therapy to help reduce migraine frequency.
 A 2007 study divided 72 patients with migraines into either a Yoga therapy or self-care group for three months.
 Practising Yoga led to reductions in headache intensity, frequency and pain compared to the self-care group.
 Another study treated 60 patients with migraines using conventional care with or without Yoga.
 Doing Yoga resulted in a greater decrease in headache frequency and intensity than conventional care alone).
 Researchers suggest that doing Yoga may help stimulate the vagus nerve, which has been shown to be effective in relieving migraines.

 10. Can Increase Strength

 They experienced a significant increase in upper body strength, endurance and weight loss.
 Women had a decrease in body fat percentage, as well.
-A 2015 study had similar findings, showing that 12 weeks of practice led to improvements in endurance, strength and flexibility in 173 participants.
-Based on these findings, practicing yoga can be an effective way to boost strength and endurance, especially when used in combination with a regular exercise routine.
+A 2015 study had similar findings, showing that 12 weeks of practise led to improvements in endurance, strength and flexibility in 173 participants.
+Based on these findings, practising Yoga can be an effective way to boost strength and endurance, especially when used in combination with a regular exercise routine.